eveneeds/sample-rails-apps/global_settings/README.markdown

 # Global settings

-Run rake app:install to bootstrap some sample data into the app.

 This app has a global settings file, config/settings.yml.
 This file can be used to store app-global settings, such as API keys (spam systems, google analytics etc.), system-wide messages (expected downtime, announcements etc.), and so on.

 # Files of interest